tevaughan/modgraph/README.md

 graphs][graph] corresponds to the map of squared integers modulo N.

 For information about what "modulo N" means, see the [article in Wikipedia][mod] on modular arithmetic.
+The word "map" is just another word for "function."
 The idea of the map of *squares* in modular arithmetic is something that I first saw in *Scientific American* in the 1980s, but I do not have a reference for the article.

 The [orbit][orbit] of a point n under [iteration (self-composition)][iteration] of the function (the "*map*")